 Veteran Motley Fool Hidden Gems members know what we love to find in a small company.
 Honest, competent management.
 Solid financials.
 High levels of insider ownership.
 Strong returns on equity and assets.
 Little or no Wall Street coverage.
 And a price that's right for long-term buyers.

-There are more than 4,000 public companies capitalized at less than $500 million.
-Sure, there are loads of great winners in that bunch, companies poised to rise many times in value.
-Look back and you'll find businesses such as Denbury Resources
+There are more than 3,500 public companies capitalized at less than $500 million on our major U.S. exchanges.
+Sure, there are loads of great winners in that bunch, companies that are poised to rise many times in value.

 Let's start with an example of what to avoid.

 In our active online community, a Motley Fool Hidden Gems member asked us in 2003 what we thought of Charter Communications, a broadband cable company whose chairman and largest shareholder was Bill Gates' former partner Paul Allen.
 The business was also substantially owned by Wally Weitz, a Nebraska-based investor greatly admired by Warren Buffett fans, who found great returns in stocks like Newcastle Investment

 Charter stock had fallen from $25 to $4.50, and our member wanted to know whether it was a good time to get in for a turnaround.

 We'll start by saying that at Hidden Gems, we absolutely love the broken small cap that's poised for a turnaround.
 Show us a company whose stock has fallen 90% from its highs, whose chairman is a billionaire, and whose largest institutional owner is a close friend of Warren Buffett, and we'll sign up to do very careful research.
 That's exactly what we did with Charter Communications at $4.50.